New graduate student teaching assistants (TA), welcome to the other side of the classroom!

 Will there be a TA Orientation during the spring semester?

-Since we do not offer a TA Orientation during the spring or summer semesters, graduate students anticipating to be first-time TAs later in the year can attend the TA Orientation in fall.
+We do not offer a TA Orientation during the spring or summer semesters.
+Graduate students anticipating to be first-time TAs later in the year can attend the TA Orientation in fall.

 Does the CTL offer additional TA professional development opportunities?